Email: ymaisieluo@gmail.com

 Full CV upon request

 My art practice is influenced by Buddhist teachings about striving for the welfare of all living beings.
-Along with painting, I experiment with painted animation and public performance art, such as my painting walkout series, to invite a wider range of people to discuss climate change and animal welfare.
+Along with painting, I experiment with painted animation, installation, and public performance art, such as my painting walkout series, to invite a wider range of people to discuss climate change and animal welfare.
 My ultimate hope is that these visions and discussions will sow the seeds of multispecies flourishing.